Operation Breza '94: Background

-Battle for Grabez Plateu
+Battle for Grabez Plateau

 The 2nd Krajina Brigade launched an offensive on the Grabez plateau and the Initial objectives were Alibegovica Kosa and Barakovac Hill.
-The VRS made some progress but the 5th didn't crack and on the 6 September they launched a counterattack led by the 503rd Cazin Mountain Brigade and they erased VRS gains and even seized some previously Serb-held ground.
+The VRS made some progress but the 5th didn't crack and on 6 September they launched a counterattack led by the 503rd Cazin Mountain Brigade and they erased VRS gains and even seized some previously Serb-held ground.

 Battle for Buzim-Otoka

-The operation was started by the 1st Krajina brigade general Momir Talić and with the supervision of Ratko Mladić.The signalization was the firing of "Orkan" missiles 262 mm with cluster explosives on Bužim and Cazin on the 5th September.
+The operation was started by the 1st Krajina brigade general Momir Talić and with the supervision of Ratko Mladić.The signalization was the firing of "Orkan" missiles 262 mm with cluster explosives on Bužim and Cazin on 5 September.
 The 1st Krajina brigade attacked on a 10-kilometer front towards Otoka and they pushed the 511th Mountain brigade back towards Otoka, crossing the Bastra river on 8–9 September they were only 1-kilometer away from Otoka.
 The 1st Krajina brigade attacked for 4 days in hope of capturing the city of Otoka, with no success.
-With the objective of capturing Bužim on the 8 September the Panthers attacked about 10 kilometers north of Otoka, supported by at least a company of tanks.
+With the objective of capturing Bužim on 8 September the Panthers attacked about 10 kilometers north of Otoka, supported by at least a company of tanks.
 They attacked 2 kilometers into Bosnian territory facing Izet Nanić on 8–9 September.
 Even with strong artillery support from the RSK on 10–11 September they only managed to capture little territory.
-On the 12 September the "Panthers" renewed the attack, but the 5th Corps had been planning a major counterattack.
+On 12 September the "Panthers" renewed the attack, but the 5th Corps had been planning a major counterattack.
 The elite units of the 505th Brigade "Hamze" and "Gazije" had been withdrawn from the frontline, while recon-sabotage elements from at least the 502nd Bihac Mountain and 517th Light Brigades were transferred to the area.
 The ARBIH forces infiltrated neighboring SVK positions and they struck the "Panthers" in the flank.
 The "Panthers" and the SVK 33rd Dvor Brigade troops withdrew and the Serb attack collapsed.

 Aftermath

-ARBiH seized one T-55 tank, three 120 mm mortars, one ZIS cannon, PAT, BST, five TAM-110 motor vehicles, one Puch, an ambulance, "Strela" anti-aircraft missiles, and significant quantities of ammunition of various calibers. the famous VRS tank "siva munja" was destroyed, which fought on all battlefields throughout BiH.
-Around 100 Bosniak civilians got wounded and around 10 died.
+ARBiH seized one T-55 tank, three 120 mm mortars, one ZIS cannon, PAT, BST, five TAM-110 motor vehicles, one Puch, an ambulance, "Strela" anti-aircraft missiles, and significant quantities of ammunition of various calibers. the famous VRS tank "siva munja" which fought on all battlefields throughout Bosnian War was destroyed.
+Around 100 Bosniak civilians were wounded, with around 10 deaths.